traipham/my-website/README.md

 - [ ] Design color
 - [ ] Design and Layout of blog post
 - [ ] Remove button will be available for each post
-- [ ] Blog will contain description content, images, location, date, and a rating system (rate the day)
+- [X] Blog will contain description content, images, location, date, and a rating system (rate the day)
 - [ ] Set up database to store blog posts

 ### Goals
 **About:** This will show my many goals in life
 - [X] Be able to add goals
-- [X] HAve function for Add button
+- [X] Have function for Add button
 - [ ] Design for goal
-- [ ] A goal will have content and a tag color and maybe the date of when the goal was added
+- [X] A goal will have content and a tag color and maybe the date of when the goal was added
 - [ ] Set up database to store goals
 - [ ] Page Design